finbourne/notifications-sdk-csharp/sdk/docs/SubscriptionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SubscriptionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SubscriptionsApi>();
             var filter = "filter_example";  // string? | Expression to filter the result set.
 Read more about <a href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</a>. (optional) var sortBy = "sortBy_example";  // string? | Fields to order the result set.
 Read more about <a href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</a> (optional)